michaeldini/plato-notebooks/README.md

 ## Future

--move generated_imge func to utils.py

-- CLI
-- reduce image file size. two folders compressed and uncompressed.
-- add more texts
-- pypi
+- it might be better to store each notebook and its images in their own folder.
+This would make it easier to manage the images and notebooks.
+It would also make it easier to share the notebooks with others.
+- could add more texts and use requests to download them from project gutenberg. there is a library to connect with project gutenberg, but investigate if it is worth the effort.
+- pypi package for easy install and sharing (may need to work on environment for easier sharing)
-- other image APIs
+- add other image APIs (huggingface, stable diffusion, etc.)
-- turn parsing into functions
 - create metadata for each image to store the prompt.
+-create a character and inpaint it.

 ## prompt notes

-- If you your own prompt is long and detailed already (multiple sentences) then you can simply write something like: My prompt has full detail so no need to add more: ... your prompt here ...
+- If you your own prompt is long and detailed already (multiple sentences) then you can simply write something like:
+        My prompt has full detail so no need to add more: ... your prompt here ...